 Ku-band, a portion of the electromagnetic spectrum, is the lower part of 3 bands of the original NATO K band (an obsolete designation given to radio frequencies ranging from 20 – 40 gigahertz (GHz).
 Ku-band is under that in the frequency of 12 – 18 GHz.
 It is one of the major technologies used today for high-speed satellite Internet.
-The band is split into multiple segments to be used by different geographical regions (Americas, Europe and Africa, Australia, Indonesia).
+The band is split into multiple segments to be used by different geographical regions (Americas, Europe, Africa, Australia, Indonesia).

 Widely used in the satellite communications world, Ku-band has been a popular choice for direct broadcasting since NBC began using it in 1983.
-Services are largely used for high powered satellites in digital TV to include things like news feeds, educational networks, teleconferences, sports and other backhauls, entertainment programming, and international programming.
+Services are largely used for high-powered satellites in digital TV to include things like news feeds, educational networks, teleconferences, sports and other backhauls, entertainment programming, and international programming.
 It depends on where in the world it’s being utilized.

-For users wanting to broadcast satellite television, for example, Ku-band can be used with a satellite dish that is terrestrially-placed allowing for a direct line to the satellite.
+For users wanting to broadcast satellite television, for example, Ku-band can be used with a satellite dish that is terrestrially placed allowing for a direct line to the satellite.

-Other services operating within the Ku-band frequency can include fixed service (microwave towers), radio astronomy service, mobile service, mobile-satellite service, radiolocation service (such as the use of radar guns by law enforcement), amateur radio service, and radio navigation.
+Other services operating within the Ku-band frequency can include fixed service (microwave towers), radio astronomy service, mobile service, mobile-satellite service, and radiolocation service (such as the use of radar guns by law enforcement), amateur radio service, and radio navigation.

-In order for Ku-band to operate and send and receive data, a satellite dish and antenna must be properly placed to reach the satellite, with no obstructions.
+For Ku-band to operate and send and receive data, a satellite dish and antenna must be properly placed to reach the satellite, with no obstructions.